dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 People *writing* code seem to love `=>`, but it's very easy to abuse it and end up with code that's hard to *read*.
-If your declaration is more than a couple of lines or contains deeply nested expressions&mdash;cascades and conditional operators are common offenders&mdash;do yourself and everyone who has to read your code a favor and use a block body and some statements.
+If your declaration is more than a couple of lines or contains deeply nested expressions—cascades and conditional operators are common offenders—do yourself and everyone who has to read your code a favor and use a block body and some statements.

 {:.good}